The humble beanie gets a makeover–with ocean plastic

 And over the past year, Quinn has focused on sourcing innovative materials.
 The new products have just dropped, timed for the shopping frenzy in the days after Thanksgiving.

-First, there’s one made from cashmere sourced from the Italian brand Loro Piana, which has a reputation for creating some of the finest–and most expensive–cashmere in the world.
-Love Your Melon has found a way to sell them for $95 (Loro Piana’s own beanies cost between $395 and $725).
+First, there’s one made from cashmere sourced from a well-known luxury Italian cashmere brand, which has a reputation for creating some of the finest–and most expensive–cashmere in the world.
+Love Your Melon has found a way to sell them for $95.
+(For comparison, a Loro Piana beanie costs between $395 and $725).
 Customers had been asking for a premium version of the beanie, and Quinn wanted to find the highest-quality cashmere possible.
 “I knew luxury brands marked up their products, but I was baffled by exactly how much,” Quinn says.
 “We’re a direct-to-consumer brand, and we don’t take enormous margins, so we were able to price these products affordably.”

 Launching today, for Giving Tuesday, Love Your Melon also drops $35 beanies made from old plastic bottles.
 The collection, called Revitalize, features the most sustainable beanies the brand has launched to date.
 The timing couldn’t be more auspicious.
 Over the last few weeks, reports by the United Nations and the Trump administration have documented how quickly climate change will impact our daily lives.
 Quinn is counting on the fact that the brand’s target audience of young consumers will be looking for products that help conserve energy and natural resources.